dse/fe/README.md

 -   archive and/or compression formats
 -   error correction formats

+To print a list of directory and file exclusions:

+    fe --list-excludes

+There are many.
+To print each on its own line:

+    fe --list-excludes | cat

 ## MacOS

 In macOS, if a `ggrep` executable is found, it will use that instead